Promotion of decentralisation processes in Togo (ProDeGoL)

 Title: Good governance and decentralisation

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministère de l’Administration Territoriale, de la Décentralisation et des Collectivités Locales (MATDCL)
+Lead executing agency: Ministère de l’Administration Territoriale, de Décentralisation et du Développement des Territoires (MATDDT)

-Conditions for implementing the decentralisation process at national and subnational level are improved.
+The Togolese Government is successfully implementing the decentralisation process at national and municipal level.

 Since 2013, the project has supported the Togolese Government in improving the general conditions for developing and implementing the decentralisation process.
 The project advises the Ministry of Territorial Administration, Decentralisation and Local Authorities (MATDCL) in particular, but also the Ministry of Economy and Finance.
 At municipal level, it provides support for the improvement of municipal services.
 Local development planning, the registration of births, deaths and marriages, citizen participation and local finances are just some of the areas covered by its advisory services.